 It’s about using the processes that add value; no more and no less.

 Key #7 Work with intent

 The last of the 7 keys is to work with intent.
-This means that in order to become an authentic project leader who leads with vision, improves and innovates, empowers the team, builds strong relationships with clients and uses powerful techniques, you have to be excellent at prioritizing and at optimizing your own time.
+This means that in order to become an authentic project leader who leads with vision, improves and innovates, empowers the team, builds strong relationships with clients, and uses powerful techniques, you have to be excellent at prioritizing and optimizing your own time.

 The trick is to consistently put the important over the urgent and to focus on those aspects that yield the best results.
-This requires that you overcome procrastination, limit time-waste, reduce multitasking, optimize your energy and don’t let excuses, fear, stress or self-doubt get in your way.
+This requires that you overcome procrastination, limit time-waste, reduce multitasking, optimize your energy, and don’t let excuses, fear, stress, or self-doubt get in your way.
 It also requires you to use delegation as an effective tool to train and grow others, and thereby free yourself up to keep an eye on the bigger picture and on the client.

-As you can see, the 7 keys cover the full spectrum of project leadership – from how you lead yourself and others, and how you add value by delivering the project’s strategic outcomes, to how you make best use of project management techniques.
+As you can see, the 7 keys cover the full spectrum of project leadership – from how you lead yourself and others, and how you add value by delivering the project’s strategic outcomes, to how you make the best use of project management techniques.

 As you move towards project leadership and begin to implement the 7 keys, you must be willing to take risks and stand up for what you believe is right.
 You must have the courage to challenge the status quo even when it is not the most popular thing to do.
 And you must keep your eye on the long term and be brave enough to take a hit today for the sake of tomorrow.

 Project leadership is about doing what is right for the project, the team and the client.
 In that sense, it is a selfless discipline where the purpose is not to enhance your ego or position.
 Personal success is a positive side benefit of project leadership, not the purpose.